We ship worldwide. Thousands of adventures delivered to over 30 countries!

 Learn about the Aztec Empire in the sixth adventure which transports you back to the time of the Aztecs.

 You will learn about jaguar warriors, chocolate, sacrifices,

 Learn about the turquoise masks that the Aztecs used, then decorate your own Aztec mask.
-Colour in the three Aztec-themed designs with the pencils provided, then treasure your very own Aztec-inspired stickers and special gift.
+Colour in the three Aztec-themed designs, then treasure your very own Aztec-inspired stickers and special gift.

 Begin the history adventure with a Mysteries in Time subscription box for kids.

 Max and Katie’s Aztec adventure takes them to the Aztec city of Tenochtitlan, where a slave is

 about to be sold for sacrifice.
 His only hope is to make a daring run for freedom to the Emperor’s palace.

 Anyone caught helping him will be punished.
 Can Max and Katie save the slave’s life by secretly helping him

 Join Max and Katie on their Aztec adventure through history as they learn about jaguar warriors, chocolate, sacrifices, pyramids and more!